Hemp Oil Extract: Everything You Need To Know

 Hemp oil extract is generally considered safe.
-Though very rare, some side effects have been reported in studies and include sleepiness, decreased appetite, diarrhea, and fatigue.
+Though very rare, some side effects have been reported in studies including sleepiness, decreased appetite, diarrhea, and fatigue.

-One thing to note, because it takes a significantly larger amount of hemp stalks to produce hemp oil extract, there is an increased risk of contamination from toxins contained within the plant.
-This is a result of hemp's strong bio-accumulator properties, where it pulls in toxins from the soil it grows in.
-Be sure to look for a brand that tests for purity and is certified organic.
+One thing to note: Since it takes a significantly larger amount of hemp stalks to produce hemp oil extract, there is an increased risk of contamination within the plant.
+(Hemp is a strong bio-accumulator, meaning it pulls in toxins from the soil it grows in.)
+You'll want to be sure to look for a brand that tests for purity and is certified organic.

 Many hemp oil extracts are also known to lack the full spectrum of terpenes and other cannabinoids that act synergistically with the CBD.* That being said, there are some brands that test rigorously to make sure that the CBD content, as well as the terpenes and other cannabinoids, are up to par.
-It's a good sign if they offer to provide a certificate of analysis, which will tell you what kind of compounds are in the hemp oil and in what concentrations.
+It's a good sign if a brand provides a certificate of analysis, which will tell you exactly what levels of compounds are in the hemp oil.